bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 We got through the install step.
 We had to switch Node versions or install `pkgconfig` or something.
-We go to land our patch, but before we do, we run `npm test`.
+We go to land our patch, but before we do, we run `yarn test`.
 The tests fail!
 Not on the package we want to work on, but somewhere else.